brygantic/BankBalance/Readme.md

 # BankBalance

 ## Configure
-Go to the project directory (the directory containing BankBalance.sln) and run the following cmd command:
+Go to the project directory (the directory containing BankBalance.sln) and run the following cmd command

     copy BankBalanceWebService\ConfigTemplate.xml ..\..\Settings\BankBalanceWebService\SecretWebConfig.config

 Open the file in a text editor and fill in any wanted config.
 Remove any you don't need.